MantaRaRa/NVROrganizer/README.md

  ### Special instructions required for the reviewer:

-*Please Build it, if successful, Select NVROrganizer.DataAccess as the Default Project than ''' Update-Database ''' in the Package Manager Console*
+*Please Build it, if successful, Select NVROrganizer.DataAccess as the Default Project than '''Update-Database''' in the Package Manager Console*

 *Worst case Scenario:*